kitchenartsandletters/admin-dashboard/README.md

 - `/account` self‑service page (identity, preferences, password)
 - Hardened auth hydration (no unauthorized flashes)
 - Stable DX (Fast Refresh safe, no auth reload flicker)
+- Sidebar and Account UI semantics are normalized and visually stable

 **From this point forward:**
 1. No changes may weaken or bypass Phase 1 auth or access guarantees.